Fluffernuttersandwich/Better7D2DbyFNS/README.md

 You will have limited control of the parachute, and still might take a minimal amount of falling damage.
 It's a test mod, not 100% perfect, but it's super fun!

+---

+Key Binds for EFT/EFT Extraction Pack:

+How do I change firing type?
+From Full-Auto to Single-Fire or Burst?
+Z-key

+How do I switch to under-barrel launchers?
+X-key

+How do I switch ammo types from vanilla to EFT ammo on EFT guns?
+Hold the R-key, use the wheel to select the ammo choice.

+There is an Add-on mod to the EFT Extraction Pack called "ZEFT_Extraction_No_Vanilla_Guns".

+This mod removes vanilla pipe guns from loot and traders, but you should still be able to craft them.

+It also makes it so the Trader rewards you with an EFT gun when you complete the initial Buried Supplies mission.

 ______________________________________________________________________________________________________________________